cmeeren/Facil/README.md

 ### Can Facil make it easy to save/load domain entities to/from multiple tables?

 This is exactly what [Fling](https://github.com/cmeeren/Fling) does.
-Flink works great with Facil!
+Fling works great with Facil!

 Release notes
 -------------